Alternatives to Using Banks for Foreign Currency Exchange Transfers

 The Problem with Foreign Currency Cheques

 For their own reasons, it remains quite common for overseas companies to send cheques quoted in a foreign currency to Australian expatriates (and others) who have returned to residency in Australia - these often include investment payouts or pension transfers.
 Cheques are not just an inconvenient means of transferring money, because it may take weeks for local banks to clear them, but they are costly because the exchange rate provided on cheques is normally even less competitive than you would receive on a telegraphic transfer.
+Many Australian banks, including CBA, have also simply simply ceased to accept foreign currency denominated cheques entirely.
 If you have a choice, you should normally choose a telegraphic transfer.

 Everything possible should be done to avoid receiving an international cheque, and if the organisation making the payment requires a "local bank" to transfer the funds to, then it may be possible to have the payment made directly to an OFX bank account in that country and have the proceeds automatically (and cost effectively) transferred to your designated Australian bank account.

 If you have no choice, and the cheque value is fairly large, then consider establishing a foreign currency account at your Australian bank and paying the cheque directly into that account.
 This gives you the opportunity to have the forex transaction done by someone other than the bank, such as OFX, and for you to choose the most appropriate time for the forex conversion to actually occur.